grinnell-cs/csc151-images/_eboards/eboard05-3.md

 > "Trivial" means "as simple as possible".
 Non-trivial means "not trivial".
   In Scheme, if it needs to be further evaluated, it's non-trivial.

+> Alternately, for a typical expression, if there are parentheses around any part, that part is non-trivial.
+If there aren't parentheses, it's trivial.

 In the example: `(add-3 (* 2 3) (+ 8 3) (/ 1 2))`, do we start with solving
 `(/ 1 2)` first?
 Or `(* 2 3)` first?
 Or all together?